Subfamily PONERINAE

 Introduction

-Of the 200 or so Pachycondyla species known worldwide (Bolton, 1995), only four, which are all introduced, have been reported from the U.S. Pachycondyla chinensis, the Asian needle ant, was first detected in the United States in Dekalb County, Georgia in approximately 1932 (Smith, 1934).
+Brachyponera chinensis Emery(Ponerinae), the Asian needle ant, is small, brownish black stinging species native to Japan.
+It was first detected in the United States in Dekalb County, Georgia in approximately 1932 (Smith, 1934).
+Since then, populations have spread throughout large areas along the east coast and into other regions.
+It is considered an invasive species that stings humans and may displace native species.
+Most recent literature gives refers to this species as Pachycondyla chinensis; however, Schmidt and Shattuck (2014) revived it from synonymy.
 This species is an average sized, dark brownish-black ant with a conspicuous stinger.
-It is considered an invasive species that establishs large populations that may displace native species.
+It is considered an invasive species that establishes large populations that may displace native species.
 Reactions in humans from the sting of this exotic species range from mild to severe, sometimes with long lasting symptoms (Nelder et al, 2006).
-Consequently, P. chinensis poses an emerging health threat throughout its range, as well as areas to where it may be spreading.
+Consequently, B. chinensis poses an emerging health threat throughout its range, as well as areas to where it may be spreading.
 However, it is not overly aggressive.
-Stings typically result from handling workers or by winged queens landing on individuals and becoming trapped between clothing layers and skin.
+Stings typically result from handling workers or by alate queens landing on individuals and becoming trapped between clothing layers and skin.

 Identification